Insider Sale: Chief Legal Officer of Meta Platforms Inc (META) S

-Chief Legal Officer Jennifer Newstead sold 905 shares of Meta Platforms Inc (META, Financial) on May 21, 2024, according to a recent SEC Filing.
-Following this transaction, the insider now owns 43,275 shares of the company.
+Chief Legal Officer Jennifer Newstead sold 905 shares of Meta Platforms Inc (META, Financial) on May 28, 2024, as reported in a recent SEC Filing.
+Following this transaction, the insider now owns 42,370 shares of the company.

-Meta Platforms Inc, known for its social media and technology innovations, operates globally, providing products that enable people to connect through mobile devices, personal computers, and other surfaces.
-The company's offerings include Facebook, Instagram, Messenger, WhatsApp, and Oculus.
-Meta Platforms Inc also extends its services to advertising businesses and provides a platform for marketers to connect with their audiences.
+Meta Platforms Inc, known for its social media and technology innovations, operates globally, offering products that connect people through mobile devices, personal computers, virtual reality headsets, and in-home devices.
+The company's platforms include Facebook, Instagram, Messenger, WhatsApp, and Oculus among others.

-Over the past year, Jennifer Newstead has sold a total of 33,379 shares and has not made any purchases of the company's stock.
-This recent transaction is part of a broader trend observed within the company, where there have been 218 insider sells and no insider buys over the past year.
+Over the past year, Jennifer Newstead has sold a total of 33,562 shares of the company and has not made any purchases.
+The broader trend within the company shows a pattern of insider selling, with 219 insider sales and no insider buys over the past year.

-On the date of the latest transaction, shares of Meta Platforms Inc were priced at $467.57, bringing the company's market cap to approximately $1,181.47 billion.
-The price-earnings ratio stands at 26.75, which is above the industry median of 23.05.
+Shares of Meta Platforms Inc were trading at $476.69 on the day of the transaction.
+The company's market cap is approximately $1,184.69 billion.
+The price-earnings ratio stands at 26.83, which is above the industry median of 21.92.

-The stock's valuation, according to the GF Value, is set at $361.45, indicating that with a current price of $467.57, Meta Platforms Inc is modestly overvalued with a price-to-GF-Value ratio of 1.29.
+The stock's valuation, according to GF Value, is $362.50, indicating a price-to-GF-Value ratio of 1.32.
+This suggests that Meta Platforms Inc is Modestly Overvalued.

 The GF Value is calculated considering historical trading multiples such as the price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow, along with a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates from Morningstar analysts.